 - University of Cambridge (United Kingdom).
 Rounding up this list is the fourth-oldest university in the world.
 The University of Cambridge boasts more than 100 libraries and nine world-renowned museums.
 It is also highly regarded in the fields of teaching and research, producing a slew of distinguished scientists, lawyers, politicians, and mathematicians (Top Universities, nd).

 Possible Careers for Economics Majors

 Economics, like other liberal arts majors, is designed to provide students with general liberal arts skills.
 The economics major provides students with broad insights into how the economy works (Colander, 2016).
 Although it makes no attempt to teach students the specific skills and knowledge needed in business or finance, the skills and competencies acquired from an economics degree, such as data analysis, research methods, and problem-solving, are transferable to a wide variety of fields.
-This lends to the wide spectrum of jobs that economics majors can enter and excel at (Conerly, 2015).
+This lends to the wide spectrum of jobs for economics majors that they can excel at (Conerly, 2015).

 - Economist.
 Being a professional economist is the target of most economics majors since the major subjects of economics degrees are in preparation for becoming an economist.
 Economists monitor economic trends, conduct research on economic factors, analyze data, give data-driven forecasts, and provide insights based on research and data (StudentScholarhips, nd).

 - Market research analyst.
 These professionals leverage their knowledge of economics and marketing to determine the sellability of products and services under a variety of economic conditions.
 Market research analysts conduct a lot of research and present thorough reports with graphic representations (Profita, 2020, Best Colleges, nd).